Bomberman 64 (1997 video game): Synopsis

 Bomberman climbs onto and destroys all four anchors with the help of Sirius, who supplies power-ups and teaches him new techniques.
 In the process, he kills Artemis and Orion, but Regulus survives.
 Once the force field around the Fortress is deactivated, the duo enter the Fortress.
 After sneaking through Altair's security measures, Bomberman finds and confronts Altair, and after a difficult struggle, defeats the pirate.
-The previously defeated Regulus swoops in and attempts to rescue his master from the battlefield, but is then knocked away by Sirius.
+The previously defeated Regulus swoops in and attempts to rescue his master from the battlefield (if Bomberman hasn't collected 100 gold cards thus far, he is successful), but is then knocked away by Sirius.
 Altair drops the Omni Cube, which Sirius lands on the battle platform to retrieve.
 Altair is annihilated by a newly powered-up Sirius.
-Sirius reveals that he was only using Bomberman's abilities into taking back the Omni Cube which was stolen by Altair, adding that he was sick of working with him and lying to him during the mission.
-He takes the Omni Cube and escapes to his secret lair to destroy Planet Bomber.
+Sirius reveals that he was only using Bomberman's abilities to take back the Omni Cube, which was stolen by Altair, adding that he was sick of working with him and lying to him during the mission.
+He takes the Omni Cube and escapes to his secret lair, the Rainbow Palace, to destroy Planet Bomber.

 Bomberman pursues him, making his way through the palace, confronting Sirius for his betrayal.
 When Sirius is about to fire on Bomberman, he is saved by Regulus, knocking him away and destroying the Omni Cube.
 With the aid of Regulus, Bomberman defeats Sirius.
-Without the power of the Omni Cube, the Rainbow Palace crashes into the Black Fortress, destroying both, as Regulus escapes with Bomberman, informing him that he was surprised with Bomberman's ability to defeat Sirius, as he and his comrades had considerable difficulty taking the Omni Cube from Sirius.
+Without the power of the Omni Cube, the Rainbow Palace crashes into the Black Fortress, destroying both, as Regulus escapes with Bomberman, informing him that he was surprised by Bomberman's ability to defeat Sirius, as he and his comrades had considerable difficulty taking the Omni Cube from Sirius.
 Regulus leaves Planet Bomber, stating that one day he will have a rematch with his new rival, Bomberman, who celebrates his victory.

+List of Characters and Bosses

 Development

 After working on the game for about six months, the development team scrapped all their initial designs and started anew due to the emergence of more advanced 3D games on the market.
 It was subsequently exhibited at the 1997 Electronic Entertainment Expo.